mollyrendon/readme-generator/read-me-files/README.md

   # Installation
-  These programs need to be installed for the application to run: test2
+  These programs need to be installed for the application to run:
+  Test

   # Usage
-  The application's primary use is test3
+  The application's primary use is
+  Test

   # License
     MIT

   # Contributing
-  test3
+  Test

   # Tests
-  The following commands are needed to run tests: test3
+  The following commands are needed to run tests:
+  Test

   # Questions
-  For any questions please contact test3 at this email test3.
+  For any questions please contact mollyrendon at this email molly.rendon@hotmail.com.